 No Tox Life Dish Washing Block Soap

 As the brand name suggests, No Tox Life is all about non-toxic and eco-friendly products.
-Behind the scenes is a mother-daughter team committed to making useful vegan and sustainable goods.
+Behind the scenes is a mother-daughter team committed to making useful vegan and sustainable goods for zero waste living.

 No Tox Life’s eco-friendly dish soap block is free from pesky additives like parabens, phosphates, sulfates and fragrances, which can be damaging to the environment and to your skin.
 Additionally, absolutely no palm oil is used and the soaps are completely vegan, which means no animal testing.